Start here

 and drop the .mbnt.
 Three pills populate

-from the receipt’s acceptance block
+from the proof’s acceptance block

 and a public block-explorer fetch — no Satsignal